← Back to Blog

 Using Review Feedback for Pricing

-- Static Pricing: Keeping rates steady at market value from the start can maintain your property’s perceived worth.
-However, it may take longer to gather those all-important early reviews.
+Static Pricing: Keeping rates steady at market value from the start maintains your property's perceived worth but may take longer to gather early reviews.

-- Aggressive Discounting: Offering lower introductory rates can quickly boost occupancy and encourage guests to leave reviews.
-But tread carefully - those initial discounts shouldn’t create unrealistic long-term expectations.
+Aggressive Discounting: Lower introductory rates quickly boost occupancy and encourage guest reviews, but initial discounts shouldn't create unrealistic long-term expectations.

-- Dynamic Pricing: Adjusting rates based on factors like demand, local events, and lead times provides a more balanced approach.
-This method can help secure consistent bookings while steadily building reviews and revenue.
+Dynamic Pricing: Adjusting rates based on demand, local events, and lead times provides a balanced approach, securing consistent bookings while building reviews and revenue.

 Next Steps for New Hosts

-Using dynamic pricing strategies can increase your annual revenue by up to 40% compared to sticking with fixed rates [2].
-This difference shows why it’s so important to regularly adjust your pricing.
-The best-performing rentals tweak their rates to reflect real-time market trends, local events, and seasonal demand changes.
+Dynamic pricing strategies can increase annual revenue by up to 40% compared to fixed rates.
+Top-performing rentals tweak rates to reflect real-time market trends, local events, and seasonal demand changes.

 Your Launch Checklist

-- Set up dynamic pricing: Start by figuring out your operating costs to calculate a profitable minimum rate.
-Then, set your base rate slightly lower than similar properties to attract early bookings and earn those all-important first reviews.
-Define base, minimum, and maximum rates to keep your pricing flexible.
+• Set up dynamic pricing: Calculate operating costs for a profitable minimum rate.
+Set your base rate slightly lower than similar properties.
+Define base, minimum, and maximum rates for pricing flexibility

 Working with Casa Scotia